 After the breaks, complete with stretching and flexing, the crew was able to “hit it again,” Loseke said.
 They also wore proper personal protective equipment (PPE), such as hard hats, high-vis vests, gloves, and steel-toed boots — “nothing out of the ordinary,” according to Loseke.

 And again, each crew member had a specific task.
 During the coating phase, there were four guys mixing the Dur-A-Flex materials, six guys working with the screed box, and one more broadcasting and back rolling the anti-slip silica sand aggregate.

-To finish it up, the foremen and journeymen installed a 6-inch (15.2 cm) cove, hitting all 970 lineal feet (295.7 m) to the entire perimeter.
+To finish it up, the foremen and journeymen installed a 6-inch cove, hitting all 970 lineal feet to the entire perimeter.

 Once the floor had cured enough to walk on it, the crew came back in and vacuumed up any aggregate that didn’t get locked into the coating matrix.

 “As we got toward the end of the project, getting into our final phases, we had a lot of the flooring complete and other trades were starting to get in,” Loseke said.
 That required some coordination to ensure that the crews installing the new equipment knew which areas the Treadwell crew would be in and when.
-“But other than that, it wasn’t your typical summer vacation school job that we might do where you got two months to get the job done and you’re working on top of the electrician, the plumber, the drywall guy and everything trying to kind of happen all at once,” he continued.
+“But other than that, it wasn’t your typical summer vacation school job that we might do where you have two months to get the job done and you’re working on top of the electrician, the plumber, the drywall guy and everything is happening all at once,” he continued.
 “This was pretty well thought out and we essentially had total control of the project.”

 Originally published 11/30/2017 by Stephanie Marie Chizik, www.coatingspromag.com.
 Shared with permission of Coatings Pro Magazine.